Cargo Lambda Watch

 Function URLs

-The emulator server includes support for Lambda function URLs out of the box.
-Since we're working locally, these URLs are under the /lambda-url path instead of under a subdomain.
-The function that you're trying to access through a URL must respond to Request events using lambda_http, or raw ApiGatewayV2httpRequest events.
+path instead of under a subdomain.
+The function that you're trying to access through a URL must respond to Request events using lambda_http, or raw ApiGatewayV2httpRequest

-You can create functions compatible with this feature by running cargo lambda new --http FUNCTION_NAME.
+You can create functions compatible with this feature by running cargo lambda new --http FUNCTION_NAME

-To access a function via its HTTP endpoint, start the watch subcommand cargo lambda watch, then send requests to the endpoint http://localhost:9000.
-You can add any additional path, or any query parameters.
+To access a function via its HTTP endpoint, start the watch subcommand cargo lambda watch

 WARNING

-Your function MUST have the apigw_http feature enabled in the lambda_http dependency for Function URLs to work.
-The payload that AWS sends is only compatible with the apigw_http format, not with the apigw_rest format.
+dependency for Function URLs to work.
+The payload that AWS sends is only compatible with the apigw_http

 Multi-function projects

-If your project includes several functions under the same package, you can access them using the function's name as the prefix in the request path http://localhost:9000/lambda-url/FUNCTION_NAME.
-You can also add any additional path after the function name, or any query parameters.
+If your project includes several functions under the same package, you can access them using the function's name as the prefix in the request path http://localhost:9000/lambda-url/FUNCTION_NAME

 Lambda response streaming